 The French were sorely lacking in anti-aircraft guns.
 A previous post of mine covers this.

 - The Weaknesses of the French Army in 1940

 France's 1940 army was a more powerful force than it is as remembered as, but also suffered from serious shortcomings.

 There were a large number of 75mm cannons, but light anti-aircraft guns were marginal in numbers at best.
 Medium anti-aircraft guns were lacking heavily.
 There were only a few automatic 37mm guns, only used in small numbers by the navy and in the defense of Paris.
-However, 40mm bofors production was being set up in France, while the French 37mm L/48 mle.
-1935 had finally been deployed by the French navy, and the Canon de 37mm Mle1930 was being deployed as well, in the defense of Paris as mentioned.
-Thus, medium-weight anti-aircraft guns would have risen greatly.
+However, 40mm Bofors production was being set up in France, while the French 37mm L/48 mle.
+1935 (some documents give it as having had a length of 70 calibers, rather than 48 calibers) had finally been deployed by the French navy, and the Canon de 37mm Mle1930 was being deployed as well, in the defense of Paris as mentioned.
+Around 20 of them had been supplies as of May 10.
+Thus, light and medium anti-aircraft guns would have risen greatly.